Skip to main content

 Where human judgment belongs

-None of this implies blind trust in machines.
-It implies moving human review to the layers where judgment is scarce: defining objectives, choosing risk tolerance, interpreting edge cases, and deciding when a surprising claim should trigger a new experimental program.
-The machine’s job is to eliminate the busywork that currently prevents teams from reaching those layers with energy left to think.
+Engine-driven discovery does not mean blind trust in machines.
+It moves human review to the layers where judgment is scarce: defining objectives, choosing risk tolerance, interpreting edge cases, and deciding when a surprising claim should trigger a new experimental program.
+The engine handles coordination, memory, control execution, and provenance that no human team can maintain at scale.

-The best research organizations will not choose between human insight and machine capability.
-They will build systems where each operates at its natural altitude: humans setting objectives, evaluating surprises, and making judgment calls about risk and relevance; engines handling the coordination, memory, control execution, and provenance that no human team can maintain at scale.
-That division of labor is not a compromise.
-It is the architecture that serious science demands when the volume of data, hypotheses, and compliance requirements outgrows what any collection of spreadsheets, notebooks, and good intentions can sustain.
+The best research organizations will build systems where each operates at its natural altitude: humans setting objectives, evaluating surprises, and making judgment calls; engines handling coordination, memory, controls, and provenance.
+That division of labor is the architecture that serious science demands when data volumes and compliance requirements outgrow what spreadsheets, notebooks, and good intentions can sustain.